joomla/accessibility/docs/custom-elements/Widget-Tooltip.md

 The triggering element may consist of any active element or interactive widget type that is focusable and includes a valid role.

-If the triggering element does not consist of a native active element, it must be made keyboard accessible.
+If the triggering element does not consist of a native active element, it must be made keyboard-accessible.

-When the mouse moves over the triggering element, or when the triggering element receives focus, the Tooltip should be rendered.
+When the mouse moves over the triggering element or, when the triggering element receives focus, the Tooltip should be rendered.

-When the mouse moves away from the triggering element, or when the triggering element loses focus, the Tooltip should be removed or hidden.
+When the mouse moves away from the triggering element or, when the triggering element loses focus, the Tooltip should be removed or hidden.

-If the aria-describedby attribute is programmatically changed on the triggering element while it still has focus, a description\_changed event will fire so that assistive technologies can convey the new Tooltip information appropriately.
+If the aria-describedby attribute is programmatically changed on the triggering element while it still has focus, a description\_changed event will fire, so that assistive technologies can convey the new Tooltip information, appropriately.

 ### Why is it important?
 [...]